RenRenNg/ROS2_Humble_Learning/README.md

 # ROS2_Humble_Learning

-This repo purpose contains my learning journey on ROS2 Humble.
+This repo purpose contains my learning journey on ROS2 Humble > URDF > Actions > Navigation.

 This ROS2 journey will cover:
 1. Installation of ROS2 Humble